Article 17.

 (a) Documents prepared by legislative employees upon the request of legislators are confidential.
 Except as provided in subsection (b) of this section, the existence of the document may not be revealed nor may a copy of the document be provided to any person who is not a legislative employee without the consent of the legislator.

-(b) A document prepared by a legislative employee upon the request of a legislator becomes available to the public when the document is a:
+(b) A document prepared by a legislative employee upon the request of a legislator becomes available to the public when the document is one of the following:

-(2) Proposed amendment or committee substitute for a bill or resolution and it has been offered at a committee meeting or on the floor of a house;
+(2) A proposed amendment or committee substitute for a bill or resolution once offered at a committee meeting or on the floor of a house.

-(3) Proposed conference committee report and it has been offered at a joint meeting of the conference committees; or
+(3) A proposed conference committee report once offered at a joint meeting of the conference committees.

-(4) Bill, resolution, memorandum, written analysis, letter, or other document resulting from a drafting or information request and it has been distributed at a legislative commission or standing committee or subcommittee meeting not held in executive session, closed session, or on the floor of a house.
+(4) A bill, resolution, memorandum, written analysis, letter, or other document resulting from a drafting or information request once distributed at a legislative commission or standing committee or subcommittee meeting not held in executive session, closed session, or on the floor of a house.

 § 120-131.1.
 Requests from legislative employees for assistance in the preparation of fiscal notes and evaluation reports.